-Use introduction videos to explain why video interviews are a key step to your process.
-This demonstrates your transparency, and shows you care about candidate concerns.
-It’s also an opportunity to show your organization’s personality, not only through what is said, but also how people in the video are dressed, props they might use, and the “production value” of the video.
+Use introduction videos to explain why video interviews are a key step in your process.
+This demonstrates your transparency and shows you care about candidate concerns.
+It’s also an opportunity to show your organization’s personality, not only through what is said, but also through how people in the video are dressed, the props they might use, and the “production value” of the video.

 By introducing yourself at the beginning of the video interview experience, you demonstrate a higher level of care about the process than candidates are used to.
 You also show how professional and prepared your organization is for the hiring process as a whole.

 Within a one-way video interview, your team can also use video questions to further your employer brand.
 These are pre-recorded questions your team asks candidates, meaning a one-way video interview experience feels more like a conversation.
 Also, candidates gain a little insight into the personalities of their potential colleagues, should you allow those coworkers to record video questions.
 The personality of your office can also shine through the backgrounds of your video questions.

 To finish a video interview experience on a high note, include an “outro” video.
 This allows you to once again express your thanks to candidates for completing the step of your process.
 The other key to an effective outro video is including the next steps.
 Let candidates know how many hours or days it’s likely to take for you and your team to get back to them about the result of their video interview.

 This holds you accountable for ensuring a fast and effective hiring process.
 By being transparent, you’re establishing trust between you and your candidates.
 Building that trust now ultimately helps candidates believe and find appeal in your employer brand.

 Virtual Office Tours